Drew MacIntyre: Playing career

 The following off-season, MacIntyre signed with the Atlanta Thrashers on July 4, 2009.
 He was subsequently assigned to the team's AHL affiliate, the Chicago Wolves.

 On February 28, 2011, MacIntyre was traded from the Atlanta Thrashers to the Montreal Canadiens in exchange for Brett Festerling.

 MacIntyre signed a one-year contract with the Buffalo Sabres on July 7, 2011.

-On February 13, 2013, MacIntyre was signed to a professional tryout contract with the Toronto Marlies of the American Hockey League.
+On February 13, 2013, MacIntyre signed a professional tryout contract with the Toronto Marlies of the American Hockey League.
 On April 2, 2013, Drew MacIntyre signed an NHL contract with the Toronto Maple Leafs for the remainder of the 2012–13 season.

 On June 13, 2013, the Maple Leafs re-signed MacIntyre to a one-year, two-way contract.
 In the back end of the 2013–14 season on April 10, 2014, MacInytre started his first NHL game against the Florida Panthers.

-MacInytre continued his journeyman path in signing as a free agent to a one-year two way contract with the Carolina Hurricanes on July 1, 2014.
+MacInytre continued his journeyman path, signing as a free agent to a one-year two-way contract with the Carolina Hurricanes on July 1, 2014.
 In the 2014–15 season, he assumed the starting goaltender role with AHL affiliate, the Charlotte Checkers.
 In 51 games he collected 20 wins as the Checkers missed the post-season.
 On May 29, 2015, MacIntyre opted to remain within the Hurricanes organization, signing a one-year two-way contract extension.

-In the following 2015–16 season, with the emergence of Hurricanes' goaltender prospects, MacIntyre was dealt at the trade deadline to the Chicago Blackhawks in exchange for Dennis Robertson on February 29, 2016.
+In the following 2015–16 season, with the emergence of Hurricanes goaltender prospects, MacIntyre was dealt at the trade deadline to the Chicago Blackhawks in exchange for Dennis Robertson on February 29, 2016.
 MacIntyre was directly assigned to the AHL to help solidify the Rockford IceHogs.
 In December 2015, he represented Team Canada at the Spengler Cup and helped capture the title.

-On April 27, 2016, MacIntyre opted to halt his North American career and put pen to paper to embark on a career abroad with a two-year deal with the Hamburg Freezers of the German top-flight Deutsche Eishockey Liga.
+On April 27, 2016, MacIntyre opted to halt his North American career, embarking on a career abroad with a two-year deal with the Hamburg Freezers of the German top-flight Deutsche Eishockey Liga.
 However, shortly thereafter the Hamburg Freezers announced they had entered administration and ceased operations, returning MacIntyre to free agency.
 On September 7, 2016, having returned to North America, MacIntyre signed a professional try-out contract to attend the training camp of the Washington Capitals.
-After being released, he inked a deal with Medvescak Zagreb of the Kontinental Hockey League in October 2016.
+After being released, he signed a deal with Medvescak Zagreb of the Kontinental Hockey League in October 2016.
 He played in 21 games for Zagreb with a 2.66 goals against average and a .925 save percentage.
 On January 8, 2017, he put pen to paper on a deal for the remainder of the season with Adler Mannheim of the Deutsche Eishockey Liga.

 After starting the 2017–18 season with Medvescak Zagreb, he moved back to Germany in October 2017, signing with Deutsche Eishockey Liga outfit Straubing Tigers.

 He officially retired from playing on April 1, 2021.